Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Methods

 In the structured data setting, the dictionary of atoms $\mc{A} = \{a_j\}$ is modified to take advantage of \textit{a priori} knowledge of feature locality on the underlying manifold on which the data lie.
 We call this `Manifold Oblique Random Forest' (\Mf).
 This modification constrains the space of random projection decision trees which can be learned in order to better suit certain classification tasks where relations between features may add information.
 By constructing features in this way, \Mf\ learns low-level features in the structured data, such as corners in images or spikes in time-series.

 As in \Sporf, let $\mc{A}$ be a dictionary of $m$, $p$-dimensional atoms with probability density or mass function $f_\mc{A}$ over the $m$ atoms.
 Each atom $a_j \in \mc{A}$ projects an observation $x_i$ to a real number $a_j^T x_i$, where nonzero elements of $a_j$ effectively weight and sum features.
 At each node in the decision tree, \Mf\ selects the best split according to the Gini index over each candidate atom and threshold pair.
-While the nonzero indices of each atom in \Sporf\ were mutually independent of one another, the key aspect of \Mf\ lies in how the atoms are constructed to take advantage of feature locality.
+It has the same partition functions, $S^L_\theta$ and $S^R_\theta$ as SPORF presented in \ref{subsec:background_oblique_forests}.
+What changes when going from SPORF to MORF?
+We present two generalizations, selection of the non-zero indices and weights, which allow one to specify any type of manifold structure they want.